'Goodwill Ambassador': The Legacy of Dutch Colonial Films

-The article looks back at the films commissioned and produced by the Dutch governments about their colony in teh East-Indies between 1912 and 1962.
-The main focus is on the newsreels and documentaries about the colonial war between the Netherlands and Indonesia from 1945 to 1949.
-The article reviews these films and the re-use of their footage in later television programs.
-The programs often look back at the colonial war in ways that go beyond the purpose of the original films and the article aims to show the methods that are used to do this.
+This article looks back at the films commissioned and produced by the Dutch government about their colony in the East Indies between 1912 and 1962.
+The main focus is on newsreels and documentaries about the colonial war between the Netherlands and Indonesia (1945 to 1949).
+The article discusses these films and their re-use in later television programmes.
+The programmes often look back at the colonial war in ways that go beyond the purpose of the original films and the article aims to show the methods that are used to do this.

 |Keywords||Netherlands East-Indies, Indonesia, colonialism, government film, propaganda, re-use of footage|